UMSI Diversity, Equity & Inclusion feedback and reporting

 At UMSI, we are committed to creating and sustaining a community that is diverse, equitable, and inclusive.
 Your insight is invaluable as it helps us understand what is happening within our community and continuously improve.
 While we hope that your experiences within UMSI reflect our commitment to DE&I, at times we know they may not.
 Feel free to share any input to encourage the ongoing development of our DE&I strategic plan and to improve its implementation.
 This includes general feedback and experiences reflecting positive contributions to an inclusive environment, as well as experiences that reflect needs for improvement.

-UMSI students, faculty and staff may submit their feedback using this form, which is sent to the UMSI Diversity Committee and may be submitted anonymously if you prefer.
+UMSI students, faculty and staff may submit their feedback using this form, which is sent to the UMSI DEI Committee and may be submitted anonymously if you prefer.
 Judy Lawson or another member of the committee will follow up if you share contact information.
-Alternatively, you may send an email directly to Judy Lawson (email@example.com), Assistant Dean of Diversity, Equity, and Inclusion to request a meeting.
+Alternatively, you may send an email directly to Judy Lawson (firstname.lastname@example.org), Assistant Dean of Diversity, Equity, and Inclusion to request a meeting.
 Judy Lawson can also be reached at 734-763-6035.

 Students, staff, and faculty may also choose to contact another school representative, whether that be a supervisor, a student affairs staff member (such as Laura Elgas, director of admissions and student affairs, or your program's academic advisor), the Dean or Associate Deans, to share feedback, ideas, or concerns and identify next steps for follow up.